LLM Reference

 Command R+ vs Qwen2-7B-Instruct

 Command R+ (2024) and Qwen2-7B-Instruct (2024) are compact production models from Cohere and Alibaba.
-Command R+ ships a 128K-token context window, while Qwen2-7B-Instruct ships a 128K-token context window.
-This comparison covers specs, pricing, capabilities, benchmarks, provider availability, and production fit.
+Command R+ ships a 128k-token context window, while Qwen2-7B-Instruct ships a 128k-token context window.
+This comparison covers specs, pricing, API access, capabilities, benchmarks, input and output token costs, and production fit for coding and agent workloads.
 It focuses on practical selection signals rather than broad model-family marketing.
-The goal is to make the tradeoff clear before deeper testing.

 Qwen2-7B-Instruct is safer overall; choose Command R+ when provider fit matters.